Bliss Body

 • Somatic inquiry, inner listening, and yogic psychology

-• Gentle flow to warm and circulate prana
+• Gentle flow to warm and circulate Prana

 • Evening rituals for integration and rest